TimvanSteenbergen/LocationService/README.md

 Description

-You give this module a country, postalcode and optionally a housenumber and extension and in return you get the Streetname, Cityname and the Geolocation (Longitude and Latitude).
-Worldwide and in NL free of charge.
+Upon entering a country, postalcode, housenumber and optionally an extension, you will get in return:
+Streetname,
+Cityname
+Geolocation (Longitude and Latitude).

+In NL and LU you will receive the most detailed data.
+And fully free of charge.
+It is covered worldwide for a broad geolocation.

 This module is set-up to use multiple webservice-suppliers.
 Mostly one or some for each country, or as fallback Zippomoto for worldwide basic data.
 It is also possible to have a local database for known addresses, reducing API-calls and improving speed (still to implement).

-Each supplier has it's own folder in 'AddressInformationSupplier\Country_XY\Supplier' with every supplier-specific element needed.
+Each supplier has it's own module and is being maintained by it's owner.
+Interfacing is the same for every supplier, the inner workings is upto them.

-Help
+Please Help us improve and extend

-This AppStore module 'PostalscodeHousenumber' is ready for use and is developing.
-Everybody is invited to help.
+This AppStore module 'PostalscodeHousenumber' is ready for use.
+It as proven it's worth in NL and LU for retrieving streetname, Townshipname and finegraned geolocation.
+But improvement is always possible and Everybody is invited to help.
 Please help, please join if you have anything to add, a bug to report, a feature-request, another service-supplier to add.
 Here is how:
 - Prefered way: mail me your email-address and I will add you to the project.
 You will have direct insight and can add and work on stories and feature requests.
 - Send your suggestion, ideas and bugreports using the feedback-button.
 - or via Github: request to be added to https://github.com/TimvanSteenbergen/postalcodehousenumber, make your change to the .mkp-file and create a pull-request.